 - Northern Quadrant Road Mayor Hemminger, Town of Chapel Hill, sent a letter to the DCHC MPO Chair (dated 2/17/20) that requested removal of the northern quadrant road from all MPO plans because the roadway would cross a Natural Heritage Area and the relatively high cost of the roadway/bridge made it infeasible.
 This proposed road is to connect New Hope Commons and Eastowne using a bridge over I-40.
-Meanwhile, the consultant proposed another alternative in which the roadway alignment was placed further south to reduce the impact on the Natual Heritage site.
+Meanwhile, the consultant proposed another alternative in which the roadway alignment was placed further south to reduce the impact on the Natural Heritage site.
 The City of Durham, Durham County, Town of Chapel Hill and DCHC MPO met on 4/14/20 to discuss the roadway, the outcome of which was for the MPO and consultant to review finer details of the area, e.g., stream beds, to ascertain if there is a way to connect the quadrants and further reduce impacts on the Natural Heritage site.
-No date was set for that response.
+In anticipation of a follow-up meeting, staff is pulling together additional information on proposed development in the northwest quadrant, Natural Heritage designations and a table summary of the pros/cons of including the quadrant road.
 Also, the Town of Chapel Hill/UNC Healthcare discussions of developing this site are on hold. - Interchanges vs Intersections The owners of New Hope Commons hired a design company and attorney to work with the DCHC MPO to change the proposed grade separation at Mt.
 Moriah Rd. to an improved intersection.
-The owner's representatives, City of Durham, NCDOT and the MPO met on 4/8/20.
-The owner's representatives argued that the grade separation would significantly reduce the value of the property because the new entrance, i.e., Southwest
+The owner's representatives, City of Durham, NCDOT and the

-Durham Drive, would be too inconvenient, and proposed a phased approach in which first an improved intersection is constructed and then an interchange later.
+MPO met on 4/8/20.
+The owner's representatives argued that the grade separation would significantly reduce the value of the property because the new entrance, i.e., Southwest Durham Drive, would be too inconvenient, and proposed a phased approach in which first an improved intersection is constructed and then an interchange later.
 NCDOT did not consider the phased approach feasible because U-6067, i.e., interchange project, is to start construction in 2029.
 The representatives will consult with the owner and contact the DCHC MPO.